aritchie/blog/input/posts/shinysettings.md

 ```

 ## Closing Thoughts
-Pretty epicly shiny right!?
+Pretty epic right!?
+This can serve in a bunch of capacities - you can use it as a good global store that you can monitor for changes (ie. Message Bus).
 Give it a try - give us feedback - and may all your apps be Shiny!

 ## Links
 * [GitHub](https://github.com/shinyorg/shiny) - Includes samples & the code itself